Highly Efficient 3D Human Pose Tracking from Events with Spiking Spatiotemporal Transformer: Related Work

 \textbf{Event-based datasets} are crucial for data-driven approaches to attain their satisfactory performance.
-Unfortunately, existing benchmark datasets~\cite{deng2009imagenet,ionescu2013human3} are mostly based on conventional RGB or depth cameras -- thus are infeasible to be directly used in event-based tasks, given the fundamental differences between event and conventional cameras.
-As for event-based human pose estimation, DHP19 dataset~\cite{calabrese2019dhp19} is the earliest one, which however contains rather limited amount of events data that also lack pose variety.
-The most recent released dataset is MMPHSPD~\cite{zou2021eventhpe} built with event camera and 3 other imaging devices.
-Although the dataset provides more than 4.5 hours event stream and 21 different types of action, it may still lack sufficient degree of pose variety, partly due to its in-house capturing set-up.
-In this work, we significantly augment the MMPHSPD dataset by synthesizing events data from several human motion capture benchmark datasets~\cite{ionescu2013human3,mahmood2019amass,zou2022human,zou2021eventhpe} -- it gives rise to a large-scale dataset, SynEventHPD, containing a rich variety of poses for the task of event-based human pose tracking.
-This dataset will be instrumental in further facilitating the research on event-based vision and SNNs for human pose tracking.
+Unfortunately, existing benchmark datasets are mostly based on conventional RGB or depth cameras -- thus are infeasible to be directly used in event-based tasks, given the fundamental differences between event and conventional cameras.
+This have motivated a variety of event-based datasets released in recent years, including CIFAR10-DVS~\cite{li2017cifar10} and ES-ImageNet~\cite{lin2021imagenet} for object classification, DSEC-Semantic~\cite{sun2022ess} for semantic segmentation, FE108~\cite{zhang2021object} for object tracking.
+As for event-based human pose estimation, DHP19 dataset~\cite{calabrese2019dhp19} is the earliest one but has limited amount of events data and lacks pose variety.
+Our preceding dataset is MMPHSPD~\cite{zou2021eventhpe} with event camera and 3 other imaging modalities.
+Although the dataset provides more than 4.5 hours event stream and 21 different types of action, it still suffers from pose variety because of in-house constraint environment.
+Our work further augments MMPHSPD dataset by synthesizing events data from several human motion capture datasets, and finally provides a large-scale dataset with a rich variety of poses for event-based human pose tracking.

+\textbf{Spiking neural networks} have been an emerging learning framework.
+Spiking neuron, the basic element in SNNs, works by imitating the transmitting mechanism in mammalian’s visual cortex~\cite{gallego2019event}.
+A spiking neuron maintains a membrane potential, which could be changed only when spikes (\textit{events}) are received from its connected preceding neurons.
+A spike is produced when the neuronal potential exceeds a preset threshold.
+Different from the neuron in traditional ANNs, no output would be produced by spiking neurons as long as their potentials are below threshold, thus no computation is taken place -- the root cause of the remarkable efficiency and sparsity of SNNs when comparing to the dense and computational-heavy ANNs.